Aori297/bankCard/README.md

 # Bank Card Management System
 This project is a Java-based application that demonstrates Object-Oriented Programming (OOP) concepts and GUI development.
-It consists of two phases completed across two semesters.
+It consists of two phases..

-## Semester 1: Object-Oriented Design
+## Object-Oriented Design
 In the first phase, the project implements a real-world scenario using Java's OOP approach.
 The core classes include:
 - BankCard: Parent class representing a general bank card.
 - DebitCard: Child class for managing debit card functionalities.